AdamAnSubtractM/eslint-config-solid-adamansubtractm/README.md

   </a>
 </p>

-# AdamAnSubtractM's Eslint & Prettier Setup
+# AdamAnSubtractM's Eslint & Prettier Setup with SolidJS Support

 First things first, lets give credit where credit is due